The story of a mis-read recipe

 Just to set the scene, I work in the produce department of our local food co-op in Davis, California.
 My day largely consists of preparing the fruit and veg for display, arranging the displays and advising the customers on preparing the food, meeting local chefs who come in for their ingredients and talking about food ideas.
 I enjoy most elements of it, especially as our co-op does try very hard to obtain good, fresh, locally-grown stuff.
 We know many of the local farmers, who often deliver their goodies personally.
 It makes for a great job, by and large.

-Break off the tough bottom ends of the asparagus (though the Purple Passion variety is more tender, you may be able to cook the whole, if it's fresh) and cut into 1½ inch chunks.
-Mix the sweetener and vinegar together and set on one side while you oil up the pan and heat it gently.
+Break off the tough bottom ends of the asparagus if it needs it.
+If it's really fresh youcan eat it to the last inch.
+Also, if you can lay your mitts on the Purple Passion variety, it's even more tender.
+Anyway, cut into 1½ inch chunks.
+Mix the sweetener and vinegar together and set that on one side while you oil up the pan and heat it gently.
 Sauté the garlic for a minute or so, until soft, then add the asparagus and cook until that's just tender (5 minutes should suffice).
 Now stir in the vinegar mix, and the seasonings, cook for another couple of minutes.
 Serve hot, sprinkled with the nuts and, um, bacon.

 Getting The Ingredients

 I will guide you through the process from start to finish, and give you tips on how to get the very best from the "slow food" process at every stage.